Post Summary: Everything you could ever need to know about visiting Arches National Park in winter.

 GLOVES: A good pair of winter gloves can make all the difference in the world when it’s cold outside.
 Because you’ll be taking so many photos on your phone, it’s best to get gloves that are leather or have a pad on the pointer finger, so you don’t have to continually take your gloves off every time you want to snap a picture.
-I love my Sheepskin Leather gloves that I bought off Amazon.
+I love these Sheepskin Leather gloves that I bought off Amazon.

 HIKING SHOES: Since there are trails and sights in the park that require scrambling on the rocks, you’ll want a good pair of hiking shoes that have good ankle support.
 It gets muddy in the winter, so you’ll want shoes that are waterproof and rise to your ankle or mid-calf.
 We use the Danner Jag Boot, a great all-around hiking boot with a nice retro style.

 YAK-TRAX: You’ll definitely want these!
 I can’t recommend these enough.
 Many of the trails can get a thin layer of ice, making it slippery and dangerous in areas where there are steep drop-offs.
 A traction device like Yak-Trax, slips onto the outside of your shoes and gives you traction and stability in icy conditions.
-My husband wore them hiking up to Delicate Arch, and he said they made a big difference in his comfort level.
+My husband wore them hiking up to Delicate Arch, and he said they made a huge difference in his comfort level.
 Even the park rangers wear them!

 DAYPACK: A backpack is a must for when you inevitably want to peel off all those winter layers!
 My husband always sticks to The North Face backpacks and I like Fjallraven because they’re smaller and have a range of cute color choices.